john-bokma/tumblelog/tumblelog.md

 2019-03-30
 ## Congratulations

-If you see this post you sucessfully ran `thumblelog.pl`.
+If you see this post you sucessfully ran `tumblelog.pl`.
 %
 ## Example tumblelog
 See [Plurrrr](http://plurrrr.com/) for an example tumblelog created